2672477/PlantPal/README.md

 # CAD Files

-One of the biggest parts of this project was designing an enclosure that could fit every component while still being easy to assemble.

-The battery, ESP32, display, charging board, sensors, and wiring all have dedicated mounting positions inside the enclosure.
+Designing the enclosure took several iterations because I needed to fit the battery, ESP32, display, charging circuit, sensors, and wiring into a compact space while keeping the device easy to assemble and service.

 ## Complete Assembly